yieme/pakr/README.md

 # Pakr <img src="https://raw.githubusercontent.com/yieme/pakr/master/logo.png" align="right" width="128" border="0" />

 Package Server to enable client side use of packages by name and version.
-Use the [Pakr CDN](http://pakr.yie.me) directly or spin up your own server and leverage the powerful [CloudFlare](https://www.cloudflare.com/) CDN network and serve content from your own domain.
+Use the [Pakr CDN](http://pakr.yie.me) directly or spin up your own server and serve content from your own domain.

 ## CDN Statistics